tsgrp/HPI/ISSUE_TEMPLATE.md

 Describe your issue here.
 Some notes:

+- The title of your issue should be non-technical.
+A business analyst should understand what the issue is.
+Even if the issue is very low level, the title should be understandable by anyone who knows what HPI is at a high level.
 - For most issues, you'll want to describe the issue from the user's perspective.
 What does the user see?
 What is incorrect?
 - If possible, describe steps to recreate the issue
 - Add your thoughts as to what could be wrong